fyodorio/ng-hotrod/.github/CONTRIBUTING.md

 * writing new code
 * writing unit tests for existing code

 Unsure where to begin contributing to ng-hotrod?
-You can start by looking through the `good first issue` (issues which should only require a few lines of code, and a test or two) and `help wanted` (issues which should be a bit more involved than beginner issues) labels.
+You can start by diving into the [road map](https://github.com/loenko/ng-hotrod/projects/1) and [issue tracker](https://github.com/loenko/ng-hotrod/issues).
+And also look through the `good first issue` (issues which should only require a few lines of code, and a test or two) and `help wanted` (issues which should be a bit more involved than beginner issues) labels specifically.

 Working on your first Pull Request?
 You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).